How to use SVN on OSX for WordPress.org Themes and Plugins in 6 Steps

 4. Make Changes to the Plugin As You Like

-This is why all the developers I know use a separate Git repository to maintain a robust system of version control and collaborate with multiple developers.
+This is why all the developers I know use a separate Git repository to maintain a robust version control system and collaborate with multiple developers.
 They usually do not use graphical tools as they use Grunt or Gulp to commit to WordPress repo automatically when a new tag is created in Git.

 5. Commit the Changes

-When you’re done with all the changes, open up SmartSVN app again and click on the commit button.
+When you’re done with all the changes, open up the SmartSVN app again and click on the commit button.
 It will ask you again if you want to commit to a specific folder or the entire repository.
 Select as you please.

 6. Add your username and password for authentication